desain/owlbear-gradient/README.md

 ## How it Works

-This project is a Typescript app with Vite as a bundler, using Material UI React components and a Zustand store.
+This project is a Typescript app with Vite as a bundler, using Material UI React components.

 Icons from https://game-icons.net.